tfussell/xlnt/docs/source/includes/_api_reference.md

 #### ```static std::string xlnt::column_t::column_string_from_index(index_t column_index)```
 Convert a column number into a column letter (3 -> 'C')
 #### ```xlnt::column_t::column_t()```
-Default column_t is the first (left-most) column.
+Default constructor.
+The column points to the "A" column.
 #### ```xlnt::column_t::column_t(index_t column_index)```
-Construct a column from a number.
+Constructs a column from a number.
 #### ```xlnt::column_t::column_t(const std::string &column_string)```
-Construct a column from a string.
+Constructs a column from a string.
 #### ```xlnt::column_t::column_t(const char *column_string)```
-Construct a column from a string.
+Constructs a column from a string.
 #### ```xlnt::column_t::column_t(const column_t &other)```
-Copy constructor
+Copy constructor.
+Constructs a column by copying it from other.
 #### ```xlnt::column_t::column_t(column_t &&other)```
-Move constructor
+Move constructor.
+Constructs a column by moving it from other.
 #### ```std::string xlnt::column_t::column_string() const```
-Return a string representation of this column index.
+Returns a string representation of this column index.
 #### ```column_t& xlnt::column_t::operator=(column_t rhs)```
-Set this column to be the same as rhs's and return reference to self.
+Sets this column to be the same as rhs's and return reference to self.
 #### ```column_t& xlnt::column_t::operator=(const std::string &rhs)```
-Set this column to be equal to rhs and return reference to self.
+Sets this column to be equal to rhs and return reference to self.
 #### ```column_t& xlnt::column_t::operator=(const char *rhs)```
-Set this column to be equal to rhs and return reference to self.
+Sets this column to be equal to rhs and return reference to self.
 #### ```bool xlnt::column_t::operator==(const column_t &other) const```
-Return true if this column refers to the same column as other.
+Returns true if this column refers to the same column as other.
 #### ```bool xlnt::column_t::operator!=(const column_t &other) const```
-Return true if this column doesn't refer to the same column as other.
+Returns true if this column doesn't refer to the same column as other.
 #### ```bool xlnt::column_t::operator==(int other) const```
-Return true if this column refers to the same column as other.
+Returns true if this column refers to the same column as other.
 #### ```bool xlnt::column_t::operator==(index_t other) const```
-Return true if this column refers to the same column as other.
+Returns true if this column refers to the same column as other.
 #### ```bool xlnt::column_t::operator==(const std::string &other) const```
-Return true if this column refers to the same column as other.
+Returns true if this column refers to the same column as other.
 #### ```bool xlnt::column_t::operator==(const char *other) const```
-Return true if this column refers to the same column as other.
+Returns true if this column refers to the same column as other.
 #### ```bool xlnt::column_t::operator!=(int other) const```
-Return true if this column doesn't refer to the same column as other.
+Returns true if this column doesn't refer to the same column as other.
 #### ```bool xlnt::column_t::operator!=(index_t other) const```
-Return true if this column doesn't refer to the same column as other.
+Returns true if this column doesn't refer to the same column as other.
 #### ```bool xlnt::column_t::operator!=(const std::string &other) const```
-Return true if this column doesn't refer to the same column as other.
+Returns true if this column doesn't refer to the same column as other.
 #### ```bool xlnt::column_t::operator!=(const char *other) const```
-Return true if this column doesn't refer to the same column as other.
+Returns true if this column doesn't refer to the same column as other.
 #### ```bool xlnt::column_t::operator>(const column_t &other) const```
-Return true if other is to the right of this column.
+Returns true if other is to the right of this column.
 #### ```bool xlnt::column_t::operator>=(const column_t &other) const```
-Return true if other is to the right of or equal to this column.
+Returns true if other is to the right of or equal to this column.
 #### ```bool xlnt::column_t::operator<(const column_t &other) const```
-Return true if other is to the left of this column.
+Returns true if other is to the left of this column.
 #### ```bool xlnt::column_t::operator<=(const column_t &other) const```
-Return true if other is to the left of or equal to this column.
+Returns true if other is to the left of or equal to this column.
 #### ```bool xlnt::column_t::operator>(const column_t::index_t &other) const```
-Return true if other is to the right of this column.
+Returns true if other is to the right of this column.
 #### ```bool xlnt::column_t::operator>=(const column_t::index_t &other) const```
-Return true if other is to the right of or equal to this column.
+Returns true if other is to the right of or equal to this column.
 #### ```bool xlnt::column_t::operator<(const column_t::index_t &other) const```
-Return true if other is to the left of this column.
+Returns true if other is to the left of this column.
 #### ```bool xlnt::column_t::operator<=(const column_t::index_t &other) const```
-Return true if other is to the left of or equal to this column.
+Returns true if other is to the left of or equal to this column.
 #### ```column_t& xlnt::column_t::operator++()```
-Pre-increment this column, making it point to the column one to the right.
+Pre-increments this column, making it point to the column one to the right and returning a reference to it.
 #### ```column_t& xlnt::column_t::operator--()```
-Pre-deccrement this column, making it point to the column one to the left.
+Pre-deccrements this column, making it point to the column one to the left and returning a reference to it.
 #### ```column_t xlnt::column_t::operator++(int)```
-Post-increment this column, making it point to the column one to the right and returning the old column.
+Post-increments this column, making it point to the column one to the right and returning the old column.
 #### ```column_t xlnt::column_t::operator--(int)```
-Post-decrement this column, making it point to the column one to the left and returning the old column.
+Post-decrements this column, making it point to the column one to the left and returning the old column.
 #### ```column_t& xlnt::column_t::operator+=(const column_t &rhs)```
-Add rhs to this column and return a reference to this column.
+Adds rhs to this column and returns a reference to this column.
 #### ```column_t& xlnt::column_t::operator-=(const column_t &rhs)```
-Subtrac rhs from this column and return a reference to this column.
+Subtracts rhs from this column and returns a reference to this column.
-#### ```column_t& xlnt::column_t::operator*=(const column_t &rhs)```
-Multiply this column by rhs and return a reference to this column.
-#### ```column_t& xlnt::column_t::operator/=(const column_t &rhs)```
-Divide this column by rhs and return a reference to this column.
-#### ```column_t& xlnt::column_t::operator%=(const column_t &rhs)```
-Mod this column by rhs and return a reference to this column.
 #### ```column_t operator+(column_t lhs, const column_t &rhs)```
-Return the result of adding rhs to this column.
+Returns the result of adding rhs to this column.
 #### ```column_t operator-(column_t lhs, const column_t &rhs)```
-Return the result of subtracing lhs by rhs column.
+Returns the result of subtracing lhs by rhs column.
-#### ```column_t operator*(column_t lhs, const column_t &rhs)```
-Return the result of multiply lhs by rhs column.
-#### ```column_t operator/(column_t lhs, const column_t &rhs)```
-Return the result of divide lhs by rhs column.
-#### ```column_t operator%(column_t lhs, const column_t &rhs)```
-Return the result of mod lhs by rhs column.
 #### ```bool operator>(const column_t::index_t &left, const column_t &right)```
-Return true if other is to the right of this column.
+Returns true if other is to the right of this column.
 #### ```bool operator>=(const column_t::index_t &left, const column_t &right)```
-Return true if other is to the right of or equal to this column.
+Returns true if other is to the right of or equal to this column.
 #### ```bool operator<(const column_t::index_t &left, const column_t &right)```
-Return true if other is to the left of this column.
+Returns true if other is to the left of this column.
 #### ```bool operator<=(const column_t::index_t &left, const column_t &right)```
-Return true if other is to the left of or equal to this column.
+Returns true if other is to the left of or equal to this column.
 #### ```void swap(column_t &left, column_t &right)```
-Swap the columns that left and right refer to.
+Swaps the columns that left and right refer to.
 ### column_hash
 #### ```std::size_t xlnt::column_hash::operator()(const column_t &k) const```
+Returns the result of hashing column k.
 ### column_t >
 #### ```size_t std::hash< xlnt::column_t >::operator()(const xlnt::column_t &k) const```
+Returns the result of hashing column k.
 ### rich_text
 #### ```xlnt::rich_text::rich_text()=default```
+Constructs an empty rich text object with no font and empty text.
 #### ```xlnt::rich_text::rich_text(const std::string &plain_text)```
+Constructs a rich text object with the given text and no font.
 #### ```xlnt::rich_text::rich_text(const std::string &plain_text, const class font &text_font)```
+Constructs a rich text object with the given text and font.
 #### ```xlnt::rich_text::rich_text(const rich_text_run &single_run)```
+Copy constructor.
 #### ```void xlnt::rich_text::clear()```
-Remove all text runs from this text.
+Removes all text runs from this text.
 #### ```void xlnt::rich_text::plain_text(const std::string &s)```
-Clear any runs in this text and add a single run with default formatting and the given string as its textual content.
+Clears any runs in this text and adds a single run with default formatting and the given string as its textual content.
 #### ```std::string xlnt::rich_text::plain_text() const```
-Combine the textual content of each text run in order and return the result.
+Combines the textual content of each text run in order and returns the result.
 #### ```std::vector<rich_text_run> xlnt::rich_text::runs() const```
 Returns a copy of the individual runs that comprise this text.
 #### ```void xlnt::rich_text::runs(const std::vector< rich_text_run > &new_runs)```
-Set the runs of this text all at once.
+Sets the runs of this text all at once.
 #### ```void xlnt::rich_text::add_run(const rich_text_run &t)```
-Add a new run to the end of the set of runs.
+Adds a new run to the end of the set of runs.
 #### ```bool xlnt::rich_text::operator==(const rich_text &rhs) const```
 Returns true if the runs that make up this text are identical to those in rhs.
 #### ```bool xlnt::rich_text::operator==(const std::string &rhs) const```